benleong94/Sudoku-Solver-Python/MVP/TeamEffortLog.md

 *Edit the name above to match the name of the team member.
 That team member is then responsible for this section.*

 ### Sprint 1 (week 2) :
+* Try to understand what are the goal of the project and try to familize with Jira and Github.
+* Decide which game product we choose for the project.
-* Try to visualize the final output of the project and familize with Jira and Github.
-Create Jira and Github repository and invite all team members to join in.
+* Create Jira and Github repository and invite all team members to join in.

 ### Sprint 2 (week 3) :
-* Decide which game product choose for the team project.
-Coding for game level generator.
+* Coding for game level generator
+* Coding for a Sudoku grid generator and a solving algorithm.

 ### Sprint 3 (week 4):
+* Coding for a screen display of the grid and algorithm.
 * Testing and debugging session.

 ### Sprint 4 (week 4) :
 * Coding for game difficulty selection's algorithm.
-Preparing MVP document.
+* Preparing MVP document.

 ## Nelson Tan Chun Soon

 *Edit the name above to match the name of the team member.
 That team member is then responsible for this section.*

 ### Sprint 1 (week 2) :
-* Try to understannd the requirement of the project and testing the features of Jira and Github.
+* Try to understand what are the goal of the project and try to familize with Jira and Github.
+* Decide which game product we choose for the project.

 ### Sprint 2 (week 3) :
-* Decide which game product suitable for the team project.
-Coding for game level generator.
+* Coding for game level generator.
+* Coding for a Sudoku grid generator and a solving algorithm.

 ### Sprint 3 (week 4):
+* Coding for a screen display of the grid and algorithm.
 * Testing and debugging session.

 ### Sprint 4 (week 4) :